citelao/sensible/_coffee_shop/7-veris.md

     title: Conclusion
 ---

-When you think of cybersecurity, you probably think about the things we discussed in [the last section]({{site.baseurl}}/hacking_malware_phishing/) first: hacking, malware, and social.
+When you think of cybersecurity, you probably think about the things we discussed in [the last section]({{site.baseurl}}/hacking_malware_phishing/) first: hacking, malware, and social attacks.

 But in [How can I be hacked?]({{site.baseurl}}/how_hacked/), we noted four other attacks types taken from the VERIS schema: